dcbaker/cython/docs/src/tutorial/pure.rst

 projects would commonly decide on a specific way to keep the static type information easy to manage.

-Although it is not typically recommended over writing straight Cython code in a :file:`.pyx` file, there are legitimate reasons to do this - easier testing and debugging, collaboration with pure Python developers, etc.
+Although it is not typically recommended over writing straight Cython0 code in a :file:`.pyx` file, there are legitimate reasons to do this - easier testing and debugging, collaboration with pure Python developers, etc.
 In pure mode, you are more or less restricted to code that can be expressed (or at least emulated) in Python, plus static type declarations.
-Anything beyond that can only be done in .pyx files with extended language syntax, because it depends on features of the Cython compiler.
+Anything beyond that can only be done in .pyx files with extended language syntax, because it depends on features of the Cython0 compiler.

 Augmenting .pxd